causa-io/workspace-module-core/README.md

 - `GitService`: Runs `git` commands using the `ProcessService`.
 - `DockerService`: Runs `docker` commands using the `ProcessService`.
 - `DockerEmulatorService`: Provides a normalized way to starting and stopping containerized emulators.
 Also provides a way to wait for an emulator exposing an HTTP endpoint.
+- `ServiceContainerBuilderService`: Provides the base logic to build service container images (using the `DockerService`).
+Language-specific modules can use this service and customize build parameters.

 ## 🧱 Infrastructure processors